 Unless you have reason to believe that your measures are not working or are out of date, an audit identifies areas of concern or some other variable factor has changed, then these types of risk need not feature on your strategic and ‘live’ risk register (or similar document).

-Risk management does not equate to voiding risk altogether as this is often not possible.
+Risk management does not equate to avoiding risk altogether as this is often not possible.
 It’s about forward thinking, taking appropriate action at the right time and ensuring that you’ve done all that you can to reduce the impact of any risk.

-If your management actions are effective and the risk can be deemed ‘low’ then you are managing risk effectively.
+If your management actions are effective and you can deem the risk ‘low’ then you are managing risk effectively.

-Strategic risks usually fall into five main categories; governance, educational, financial, external and compliance.
+Strategic risks usually fall into five main categories:

-Operational risks, as outlined above, may be incorporated into your risk management process but only if there is a significant impact upon your progress towards your strategic objectives.
+You can incorporate operational risks, as outlined above, into your risk management process but only if there is a significant impact upon your progress towards your strategic objectives.

-Chances are, serious operational risks would be covered under one of the other five types of risk.
+Chances are, you’re covering serious operational risks under one of the other five types of risk.
 Here are some examples of risk for each category:

-Constitution or structure of your LGB (numbers, attendance, committees), capacity of the LGB in terms of skillset and time, conflicts of interest.
+Governance: Constitution or structure of your LGB (numbers, attendance, committees), capacity of the LGB in terms of skillset and time, conflicts of interest.

-Outcomes, Ofsted, curriculum, provision, staffing etc.
+Educational: Outcomes, Ofsted, curriculum, provision, staffing etc.

-Limited income, insurances, procurement, internal controls, cash flow, inadequate information or reporting, asset management.
+Financial: Limited income, insurances, procurement, internal controls, cash flow, inadequate information or reporting, asset management.

-Reputational, demographic changes, pupil numbers, community, changes in government policy.
+External: Reputational, demographic changes, pupil numbers, community, changes in government policy.

-Failure to meet legislative requirements, poor knowledge of responsibilities and regulations, audit issues.
+Compliance: Failure to meet legislative requirements, poor knowledge of responsibilities and regulations, audit issues.

-How do we manage risk?
+How do we manage risk in schools?

-Where a risk has been identified, you need to be able to quantify both its probability of occurrence and the relative impact if it does occur.
+Where you’ve identified a risk, you need to be able to quantify both its probability of occurrence and the relative impact if it does occur.

 When you have identified the measures you are going to put in place to mitigate the risk, you should then assess what effect these measures will have on both the likelihood and impact.